Home Safety Hotline

 Home Safety Hotline is a 2024 horror puzzle video game developed by Night Signal Entertainment.
 In the game, the player works for the titular Home Safety Hotline, providing callers with correct information on how to deal with ordinary and supernatural household hazards.
 The game was created by independent developer Nick Lives, who was inspired by the bestiaries from Dungeons and Dragons and the mythology of legendary creatures.
 Released on 16 January 2024 for Windows, the game received generally positive reviews, with praise directed to the game's concept, visual presentation, and narrative, and criticism about the game's length and difficulty level.

 On 20 September 2024, Night Signal Entertainment also released Seasonal Worker, a DLC themed around the Christmas holiday period.
 A wide variety of calls and information were added into the game as well.

+On 8 April 2026 it was announced that a movie inspired by the game would be made, directed by Michael Matthews and produced by Steven Schneider, Roy Lee, and Kameek Lucas Taitt, based on a screenplay by Nick Tassoni.

 Gameplay

 Players operate a user interface inspired by the design of Windows 95 to respond to Home Safety Hotline enquiries.

 Home Safety Hotline takes place on a simulation of a fictitious operating system.
 On the desktop, the player can read emails, watch videos, and begin a shift operating the titular Home Safety Hotline.
 The player clocks into shifts using the Hotline menu, where they take calls from the Hotline and hear audio clips from callers describing a household problem and provide the appropriate response from a list of hazards in the menu.
 If the player provides a caller with an incorrect response, they will receive a returning call depicting the outcome of the player's failure to resolve a problem.
 The percentage of correct guesses is provided to the player at the end of a shift.
-If players fall short of a number of correct guesses, they will receive a disciplinary call, and if they continue to answer incorrectly, their employment with the Hotline will be terminated and the game will end.
+If players fall short of a number of correct guesses, they will receive a disciplinary call, and if they continue to answer incorrectly, their employment with the Hotline will be terminated, resulting in the employee turning into a mouse, after which the game will then end.
 Players unlock more listed hazards over time.
 As the game progresses, the Hotline will encounter network errors, which disrupt the player's access to information.
 Upon completing the game, the player is able to access an art book created by the developer, featuring concept art and background information on the game's creation.